-Croatian EURAXESS network is part of a pan-European network established by the European Commission and consisting of almost 600 organizations in more than 40 countries that serve mobile and non-mobile researchers.
-If you are a researcher, EURAXESS members in Croatia can assist you and your family in every step of your move, starting in your home country and continuing until you have settled in Croatia.
+Croatian EURAXESS network is part of a pan-European network which consists of more than 640 organizations in 43 countries that serve mobile and non-mobile researchers, and are established by the European Commission .
+If you are a researcher, EURAXESS members in Croatia can assist you and your family in every step of your move, starting in your home country and continuing until your settlement in Croatia.
 This free personalized service is here to remove red tape and make your life easier!

-Furthermore, this webpage provides useful information on life and work in Croatia and offers additional details in your and your family's mobility.
-Croatian researchers who wish to continue with their research work in Europe and worldwide can also find information and assistance related to research and mobility, including research job vacancies as well as different grants and fellowships.
+Furthermore, this webpage provides useful information on life and work in Croatia, and offers additional details on your and your family's mobility.
+Croatian researchers who wish to continue their research in Europe or worldwide can also find information and assistance related to research and mobility, including research job vacancies, as well as different grants and fellowships.

 We hope you will enjoy your stay and research in Croatia!